-Burma climbs press freedom index, but reform ‘running out of steam’By Asian Correspondent Staff Feb 14, 2014 3:30PM UTC
+Burma climbs press freedom index, but reform ‘running out of steam’By Mark Inkey Feb 14, 2014 3:30PM UTC

 Reporters Without Borders’ (RSF) 2014 press freedom index, released this week, saw Burma jump six places to 145th in the 180-country ranking.
 While the numbers look encouraging, they came with a firm caveat as RSF said that reform in Burma is in serious danger of “running out of steam”.

 After what looked like genuine progress in recent years, the Burmese government’s actions so far this year point to a worrying u-turn on its commitment to media reform.
 Recent attacks on the press and the imprisonment of journalists have led to sharp criticism from RSF and the Committee to Protect Journalists (CPJ).